owenmarshall1/Intellectra/TestPlans.md

 ## 🔹 Integration Tests

-Integration tests verify how components work together (e.g., data manager + UI).
+Integration tests verify how components work together.

 ### ✅ List of Planned Integration Tests:
 1. Add a trip via GUI and verify it updates the CSV.✅